CNDLS/engelhard/Readme.md

 python freeze.py
 ```
 * This will create a directory called "build" in the project root, which will contain html files.
 The HTML files will still reference the "static" project folder.
+* It is SUPER IMPORTANT TO USE THE JINJA2 TEMPLATE FUNCTION `url_for()` IN THE PAGE TEMPLATES.
+This is because Frozen Flask looks for all internal pages that are linked to using the `url_for()` function, and only compiles these pages (from what I can tell).
+It's also just a good idea to use `url_for()` for your internal links for the portability of the site from one domain to the next, so please use it!

 ## Workflow When Non-developer Updates Site
 * The editor edits the Jinja2 template, verifies that the changes look good on her local development environment, then commits those changes to Git and pushes the commits to "origin" (GitHub).
 * The developer pulls the changes, compiles the static files, then uses FTP to transmit the changed files.
 * The developer can alternatively use the provided shell script located in ./deploy-scripts/deploy.sh.
 The script requires a config.sh file (not version-controlled) to enter some of the required variables.

 ## Updating Files on Production Server Using FTP
 We currently use FTP to update files, which necessitates fixing permissions.
 Here is how to set perms on nested files and folders:
 * `find /path/to/your/dir -type d -exec chmod 775 {} \;`